FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Safe speed setting
 ~~~~~~~~~~~~~~~~~~~~~~

-Under the menu bar of "Security Settings" in "Auxiliary App", click "Safe Speed Settings" to enter the safe speed setting function interface.
+Under "DI Configuration" in "Robot Settings", click the different DI drop-down boxes to configure the reduction mode (level 1, level 2, level 3).

-Enable the safe speed and set the speed limit value.
-When the user debugs the robot in manual mode or drags the robot in drag mode, and the speed exceeds the set threshold, the robot will stop and warn the user, which has the effect of safety protection.
+The joint speed and terminal TCP speed can be configured in the first-level and second-level reduction modes, and the third-level reduction mode is to stop without configuring the speed.

 .. image:: teaching_pendant_software/200.png
    :width: 6in